-Toxic to aquatic organisms.
+- Toxic to aquatic organisms.

-Do NOT allow product to come in contact with surface waters or to intertidal areas below the mean high water mark.
-Do not Containing the second s for complex metallocyanides:
+- Do NOT allow product to come in contact with surface waters or to intertidal areas below the mean high water mark.
+Do not contaminate water when cleaning equipment or disposing of equipment wash-waters.
+Wastes resulting from use of the product must be disposed of on site or at approved waste sites.

-Harmful to aquatic organisms.
+- Harmful to aquatic organisms.

-May cause long-term adverse effects in the aquatic environment.
+- May cause long-term adverse effects in the aquatic environment.

+- for complex metallocyanides: